meflynn/troopdata/README.md

 entire data frame.
 Currently only select countries are included in the data

+`get_exercises()`: Returns a long format data frame containing data on military exercises.
+These data were originally compiled by Vito D’Orazio and Kevin Galambos.

 ## Examples

 You can find more detailed vignettes on these functions below: